cap-tee/cheri-docs/morello/BareMetalOnMorello/TFAbaremetalPayload/TFApayload.md

 <toolchain path>/bin/llvm-objcopy -O binary ../progbinaries/noCapabilities/helloworld
 ```

-The script commands below are to build with capabilities.
+The script commands below are to build with **capabilities**.
 Note that the example given at the link: https://git.morello-project.org/morello/docs/-/blob/morello/release-1.3/standalone-baremetal-readme.rst , section **1.
 Create standalone application code** will not work with capabilities because a specific address value is defined for the UART base address.
 With capabilities, the UART pointer needs to be derived from a valid capability.

 ```bash
 <toolchain path>/bin/clang -target aarch64-none-elf  -march=morello+c64 -mabi=purecap -c ../src/helloworld.c -o ../progbinaries/withCapabilities/helloworld.o -O3